Fitbit Sense vs. Fitbit Versa 3 vs. Fitbit Inspire 2: What's new and different?

 In addition to its more advanced features, the Sense also includes more common fitness-tracking options such as calorie burn, steps count and blood oxygen tracking (SpO2).

-Read more: How Fitbit Sense triples down on new sensors for the Covid-19 era
+Read more: Fitbit Sense: 3 new sensors for temperature, ECG and stress

 The Inspire 2 is a follow-up to the Inspire and Inspire HR fitness trackers.
 Like its predecessors, it has a slim and clean design with a monochrome display, allowing for battery longevity.
 Fitbit puts battery life of the Inspire 2 at 10 days -- making it the longest across its entire product portfolio, according to the company.
 This fitness tracker still has sleep tracking and heart-rate monitoring around the clock.